-FIGURE 1.1: Illustration of Gaussian process regression in a one-dimensional case.
+FIGURE 1.1: Illustration of Gaussian Process Regression in a one-dimensional case.
 The shades of blue represent the distribution of function values at each input point x.
-The colored lines are random functions sampled from the GP.
+Color lines are random functions sampled from the GP.
 Left: figure depicts prior distribution over functions with several random functions drawn from it.
 Right: posterior distribution conditioned on several data observations.
-Here, the noise in the observations is very small, therefore, all posterior samples pass through the given points.
+Here the noise in observations is very small, therefore, all posterior samples pass through the given points.

-The kernel function is central to and the most crucial part of GP models.
+The kernel function is central and the most crucial part of GP models.
 The type of kernel specifies which class of functions can be approximated by GP and what peculiarities the model will possess.
-By specifying a kernel, we can end up with models that are equivalent to other well known models, such as linear regression or splines.
-However, in practice, usually a squared exponential, often called radial basis function (RBF) kernel, covariance function is usually used
+By specifying a kernel we can end up with models that are equivalent to other well known models, like linear regression or splines.
+However, in practice usually a squared exponential (it is also often called Radial Basis Function (RBF) kernel) covariance function is used